-Once the permit is in hand and only then can we begin the construction process.
-The construction process believe it or not is much faster than permitting and most single courts foundations are completed within 1 or 2 weeks.
-Once the foundation has been laid the curing process begins.
-Whether it is concrete or asphalt the 2 most common types there is a minimum of 30 days curing time.
+Once the permit has been approved we may begin the construction process.
+The construction process( believe it or not) is much faster than the permitting process.
+Most single court foundations are completed within 1 or 2 weeks.
+Once the foundation has been laid, the curing process begins.
+Whether it is concrete or asphalt, (the 2 most common types) there is a minimum of 30 days curing time.
 For asphalt we allow the oils to evaporate and with concrete we allow the water in the mix to evaporate.
 While curing we will begin installing the equipment and fencing as required.

 Backyard Basketball Court Dimensions

 Basketball courts can be designed and built to many different sizes from the professional competition level to a simple backyard court.
 A standard full size high school court measures 50’wide x 94’ feet long inside the out of bounds base lines so you should always consider how much area you will need outside the out of bounds.
 Many ask how large is a ½ basketball court?
 The easy answer is 25’ wide x 47’ long inside the base lines but the real question is how much area do you have?
 Many times, this is the determining factor when all other things are considered.
-Our team will measure exactly what you can fit in the given area while maintaining the set backs according to area requirements.
+Our team will measure exactly what you can fit in the given area while maintaining the setbacks according to area requirements.

 Below are a few diagrams to help you understand what you maybe able to fit.